michabirklbauer/instagram_json_viewer/docs/README.md

 - Generates a bar-plot with total amount of messages per conversation!
 - Execute "message_stats.py" and enter your username!
 Python 3 (or higher) and pandas required!
 - Execute "message_stats.R"!
 R 3.5 (or higher) and ggplot2 required!

+Sidenote: This is currently only available for older instagram backups [pre 23.
+Dec 2020].

 ## Changes to old release